Jon Connington - by Filipe Ferreira

-After the Battle of Ashford, Connington took over the pursuit of Robert from the Tyrell army.
-In the Riverlands, near the town of Stoney Sept, he caught up with Robert, who was hiding in the town.
-Jon's soldiers began a house-to-house search after failing to find him, but they did not locate Robert before his allies arrived at Stoney Sept to oust Connington and his forces.
+Jon promised King Aerys that he would deliver him the head of Robert Baratheon, and personally led an army into the field.
+After the Battle of Ashford, Jon took over the pursuit of Robert from the Tyrell army.
+In the Riverlands, near the town of Stoney Sept, he caught up with Robert, who had been hiding in the town.
+Jon's soldiers began a house-to-house search after failing to find him, but they did not locate Robert before his rebel allies arrived at Stoney Sept to oust Jon and his forces.
 At this point the Battle of the Bells began.
 The rebel army under the joint command of Lords Eddard Stark, Jon Arryn and Hoster Tully immediately began attacking the royal army.
-Jon Connington fought back fiercely, personally killing Jon Arryn's nephew and heir, Denys Arryn, and wounding Lord Tully.
-It was thought that Robert would have killed Jon, but in spite of the determination of both men to find each in the chaos, they never crossed swords.
-When Connington saw that the battle was lost, he managed to escape and was able to retreat in good order.
-Jon's retreat was quite a feat considering the fierce, urban fighting would make it hard to hold the army together.
+Jon fought back fiercely, personally killing Jon Arryn's nephew and heir, Denys Arryn, and wounding Lord Hoster Tully.
+When Jon saw that the battle was lost, he managed to escape and was able to retreat in good order.

-Once exiled Jon Connington joined the Golden Company and served with them for five years.
-He rose in the ranks to a place of honor at the right hand of Myles Toyne, the captain-general.
-Years later Jon thinks to himself that he might have been a successor to Myles if his exile had gone otherwise.
-He thinks had he stayed it might well have been him the Golden Company turned to for command after Myles died, instead of Harry Strickland.
+Now exiled, knowing little else to do, Jon joined the Golden Company.
+He served with the company for five years, rising quickly in the ranks to a place of honor at the right hand of Myles Toyne, the captain-general.
+Jon believes that, had his exile gone otherwise, he might have been the successor to Myles instead of Harry Strickland.

-Exactly when Jon became aware of Rhaegar’s son Aegon Targaryen's survival is not mentioned.
-He went along with Varys's scheme for Prince Aegon's sake but he never liked it.
-The rumors of his disgrace and death reached Westeros and successfully convinced everyone involved in the game of thrones that he was dead and gone, enabling him to focus on raising and protecting "Young Griff" in the guise of his father, "Griff".
-Jon recalls that Varys was adamant about the need for secrecy.
+While Jon went along with Varys's scheme for Prince Aegon's sake, he never liked it, believing it to be a dishonorable slight.
+Varys, however, was adamant about the need for secrecy.
+The rumors of his disgrace and death eventually reached Westeros and successfully convinced everyone that he was dead, enabling him to focus on raising and protecting "Young Griff" in the guise of his father, "Griff", during the past twelve years.

 A Dance with Dragons